The Blackstone Chair – Chapter Three

 “He’s a lively scamp when he gets going, but like yourself we don’t expect too much from him.
 A minute or two of action and he sleeps like the dead.
 But at least you won’t have to feed him.”

-“Take heart, coz,” said Willem.
-“It certainly is a happy day, for some of us.
-And the day you are crowned king will be the happiest of all.”
+“It certainly is a happy day… for some of us,” said Willem.
+“And the day you’re crowned king will be the happiest of all.”

 Willem dropped the cage at their feet and strutted off.
 Only when he was out of sight did Ciaran nudge it away with the toe of his boot.

 “Ciaran, me lad!”
 Romney was flushed and reeking of gin.
 It might have been a little early in the night for most men, but not his uncle.
 “I’m so happy for you.
 Come here.”
-Romney lifted him up into a great bear hug, crumpling his suit.
+Romney lifted him up into a bear hug, crumpling his suit.
 Ciaran didn’t mind, and hugged his uncle as hard as he could.
-Romney’s ruddy, spider-veined cheeks were pulled in a content smile.
+Romney’s ruddy, spider-veined cheeks were pulled into a content smile.
 “Look at you, a man of twenty-one, and married to boot.
 Saint Trinia bless and keep you.”

 He was about to pull away when Romney yanked him back.
 “Listen, Ciaran.
 You know I’ve always been proud of you, don’t you?”